 The National Register for the Vocational Education and Training sector's website lists Registered Training Organisations that have approval to deliver 'White Card' training.
 The course is called 'CPCCOHS1001A - Work safely in the construction industry.'
 This information can also be found in the Yellow Pages under Registered Training Organisations.

 Does the requirement for 'White Card' to have photographic ID mean that all those cards issued before 1 July 2011 need to be re-issued with a photograph?

 No. All 'white cards' issued prior 1 July 2011, remain valid and should be accepted at any Australian construction site.

 Does the 'White Card' have an expiry date?

-No. However, under the Code of Practice an employer (or person in control of a site) can require a person to undertake refresher training if they consider it necessary.
+No. However, a person in control of a site can require a person to undertake refresher training if they consider it necessary.